 Cadet Force Adult Volunteers hail from all backgrounds and are trained and accredited to provide cadet activities with the assistance of a permanent staff team.
 The cadet force is always appreciative of new volunteers who can contribute to the development of young people.

-To find out more about joining Hereford and Worcester Army Cadet Force as a cadet or volunteer, visit their website here.
+Find out more about joining Hereford and Worcester Army Cadet Force as a cadet or volunteer.

-You can stay up to date with cadet force news in our region here.
+Stay up to date with cadet force news in our region.